clangordon/physics-bioweapon/README.md

 * Dr Ahmed (inventing fictional diseases that I do not have)
 * Dr Paul Tabraham (threatened me with legal action)
 * Dr Felix Nomuoja (not listening to anything I have to say about the fraudulent diagnosis)
+* Dr Nnamdi Okeke (not listening to anything I have to say about the fraudulent diagnosis)